niplav/site/notes.md

 2. Disabling web blocker
 	* Trigger: I try to disable Leechblock in my browser
 	* Action: I take a walk around the block

-### To Be Installed

-1. Knuckle-cracking
-	* Trigger: I crack my knuckles
-	* Action: I adjust my posture
-2. Nail-biting
-	* Trigger: I notice myself biting my nails
-	* Action: I put my hands on a desk/my lap, and focus on each of my fingertips for one in-out breath
-3. Alarm
-	* Trigger: I hear my alarm
-	* Action: I get out of bed
-4. Something is bad
-	* Trigger: I feel bad/uncomfortable, in any way
-	* Action: I start noting my sensations
-5. No unwilling Wikipedia deep-dives
-	* Trigger: I type the 'x' of "Kiwix" to open the application
-	* Action: I set a 10-minute timer
-6. Mental jitteriness
-	* Trigger: I notice that I can't concentrate on anything, despite the circumstances being good for it (no internet, time set aside for deep work)
-	* Action: I do 20 burpees
-7. Toilet paper present
-	* Trigger: I sit down on a toilet
-	* Action: I look for/feel for toilet paper
-8. Posture (again)
-	* Trigger: I walk through a doorframe
-	* Action: I straighten my back, put my shoulders back

 ### See Also